 George’s Island Park

-There’s plenty to do at this waterfront park overlooking the Hudson River.
-Hiking, biking, picnicking, fishing, and boating are a few ways to enjoy some leisure time here.
-Birdwatchers flock to the park during the winter, since it’s a favored spot for watching eagles soar the skies.
+Activities are plentiful at this waterfront park with vistas of the Hudson River.
+Hiking, biking, picnicking, fishing, and boating are just a few ways to enjoy some downtime here.
+During the winter, birdwatchers flock to the park—a top destination for witnessing eagles soar through the skies.
 A trail network links to the Hudson River Greenway.
+Dutch St.

 New Rochelle